 Living in OZ

 Australia is a land of diversity and culture.
-Living in a different country can be very different and your lifestyle will undoubtedly change.
-To help you adapt to Australia, we have compiled this resource detailing what life in Australia is like:
+Living in a new country can be very different and your lifestyle is likely to change.
+To help you adapt to Australia specifically, we have compiled resources detailing what life in Australia is like:

 For international students from Europe and North America, the climate in Australia may take some getting used to, as the Australian seasons are opposite to those in Europe and North America.
 The climate in Australia varies widely depending on the area, as Australia consists of a variety of environments: from beaches to deserts to grazing lands to coral reefs.